Royals vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Gerrit Cole (9-2) for his 21st start of the season.
+- The Yankees will send Luis Severino (1-4) to the mound for his 11th start this season.

-- Cole will look to finish five or more innings for the fourth start in a row.
+- In 10 starts, Severino has pitched through or past the fifth inning five times.
+He has a season average of 4.8 frames per outing.

-- He has four appearances with no earned runs allowed in 20 chances this season.
+- He has one appearance this season with zero earned runs allowed out of his 10 chances this season.

 |Opponent